Department of Virology, Immunology & Microbiology Graduate Student Guide

 • Identification of what gaps in knowledge remain

-Following the research seminar, the Qualifying Exam Committee will meet with the student’s advisor in a closed session and ask the advisor to assess the performance of the student in the laboratory.
-The committee will then excuse the advisor and meet with the student in a closed session.
-At this time, the committee will examine the student’s performance and clarify issues raised by the written document and during the research seminar.
-The committee will also ask questions to test the student’s understanding of the research project and of general concepts in microbiology, immunology and/or microbial pathogenesis.
-The committee will then excuse the student and determine whether the student has passed both the written and oral components of the exam and should be advanced to dissertation status.
+Following the research seminar, the qualifying exam committee meets and reviews the student’s performance in the laboratory with their advisor.
+Then the committee invites the student to join them and proceeds with the oral exam.
+The committee will ask questions to test the student’s understanding of the research project and of general concepts in virology, immunology and/or microbial pathogenesis.
+The committee will then excuse the student and determine whether the student has passed both the written and oral components of the exam.
 If the committee votes to fail the student, the committee chair will forward the decision to Dr. Deole who will consult with the student’s advisor and Drs.
-Corley and Davey to decide if the student is allowed to retake the written and/or oral exam or should be recommended for dismissal from the program.
+Davey and Fearns to decide if the student is allowed to retake the written and/or oral exam or should be recommended for dismissal from the program.
+When a student passes their exam, they are advanced to dissertation status.

 • Advisor